xpmatteo/countr/README.md

 Run with docker: (-i -t is for being able to kill it with ^C)

     docker run -i -t -p 5000:5000 countr:latest

+## Deploying to Elastic Beanstalk

+Assuming you created an EB app and env, you can deploy to them with

+    script/deploy.sh